-This is a constant nystagmus which may undergo periodic changes in direction.
-It may be jerk or pendular.
+Nystagmus of the blind is a constantly present nystagmus which may undergo periodic changes in direction, similar to PAN (see below).
+It may be jerk or pendular, but we have mainly seen jerk.
 We have only seen nystagmus of the blind in persons who are completely blind (i.e. little bits of vision seems to be enough to suppress it).
-However, there clearly are patients with "sensory" nystagmus who are not blind.

 Spasmus Nutans.
 Notice the pendular nystagmus, about 1 cycle/second.
-Recording method: ENG.
-Timothy C. Hain, M.D.
+Recording method: ENG. (c) Timothy C. Hain, M.D.

-Similar but acquired pendular nystagmus in adults can be caused by multiple sclerosis, and follow brainstem infarcts.
+Similar acquired pendular nystagmus in adults can be caused by multiple sclerosis, and follow brainstem infarcts.
 An example is oculopalatal myoclonus syndrome.
-A somewhat similar pendular nystagmus can occur after a thalamic hemmorhage.

 Acquired pendular nystagmus may have components about any axis - -horizontal, vertical or torsional.
 Sometimes it is present in both horizontal and vertical planes, creating a diagonal or elliptical pattern.
 Ellipses are due to two sine-waves that have different phases.
 While there probably is a combination of torsional with horizontal/vertical plane, the resulting "elliptical" nystagmus has never been reported.